Technology connects people globally

 To keep a sustained work flow momentum and to be able to work on a project 24/7 is crucial for Credit Suisse.
 "The CMAP tool greatly speeds up the editing process as e-mails do not have to be sent to people in different teams, who are located in different regions.
 Employees can immediately see the status of the report and they obtain alerts when it is their turn to work on tasks assigned to them in the document" explains Magdalena Kanicka, a Wroclaw-based business analyst.
 Her work tasks, amongst others, include improving the CMAP tool and testing the software's new functions ahead of their release.

 "People carrying out the review of the documents often sit in different time zones," says Magdalena, citing Credit Suisse's Investment Daily as a good example.
 Some economic data or corporate news are written in Zurich.
-The research report is then edited in Australia, compiled in CMAP in Singapore or Hong Kong, before being finalized and legally scrutinized by the control room in Hong Kong and then sent out to clients in the early morning – in Europe."
+The research report is then edited in Australia, compiled in CMAP in Singapore or Hong Kong SAR, China, before being finalized and legally scrutinized by the control room in Hong Kong SAR, China and then sent out to clients in the early morning – in Europe."
 The advantage of this tool is that it guides all different parties involved in writing the report through the editing process, while the system takes care of most details such as including the correct legal disclaimer and the correct corporate layout" Magdalena concludes.

 Continuous Improvements Ongoing